Quansight/ragna/docs/community/contribute.md

 #### Testing

-If you have activated a Pixi shell using `pixi shell -e dev-all-py311`, for example, you can run Ragna tests with
+If you have activated a Pixi shell using `pixi shell -e dev-all`, for example, you can run Ragna tests with

 ```bash